Rigidity of the saddle connection complex: Flip pairs and convex quadrilateral boundaries

 Next, we prove that at least one of $a$ or $e$ is also a flippable barrier.
 Suppose $a \not\in \FB(c,d)$.
 By considering slopes, we deduce that $e$ is an awning for $a$ with respect to $\partial Q$ and the horizontal flow direction.
 It follows that $\width(e) > \width(a)$, and so $T''$ is a strictly major triangle.
 Now consider the vertical flow emanating from $e$ away from $T''$.
 Any awning for $e$ with respect to~$\partial Q$ and the vertical flow must start at the corner where $b$ and $e$ meet.
 Hence, it must be a widest saddle connection of negative slope (and taller than $e$).
 But such a saddle connection cannot exist, since $\partial Q$ has $b$ and $e$ as its widest saddle connections.
 Therefore, by \cref{lem:awning}, $e$~is flippable in some triangulation containing $\partial Q$ and so $e \in \FB(c,d)$.
 Note that in this case, the heights of $a,b,e,f$ are all equal, and $Q$ is a kite.

 Finally, we characterise when there are only two flippable barriers.
 Assume that we are in the same setting as in the previous paragraph and suppose $a, f \not\in\FB(c,d)$.
 Let $T'$ be the triangle bounded by $c,e,f$.
 Then $b$ is an awning for $f$ with respect to $\partial Q$ and the horizontal flow away from $T'$.
 Note that $Q$ cannot be a rhombus as $b$ and $f$ have different slopes.
 Each trajectory starting at an interior point of~$f$ will hit $b$ and continue across $T$ until it hits an interior point of $a$.
 The trajectory will then coincide with some trajectory starting from $a$ as described above (since it now flows away from~$T$); these in turn will hit $e$ and cross $T'$, until they reach the initial starting point on~$f$ (see \cref{fig:two_flippable_boundaries_kite}).
 Since this holds for every trajectory starting from the interior of $f$, the triangles~$T$ and~$T'$ are contained in a common horizontal cylinder $C$.
 Moreover, as $e$ is an awning for $a$, they share a common corner in some region $R \neq T,T'$ of $C - \partial Q$ and hence are the non-horizontal adjacent sides of $R$.
 Similarly, $b$ and $f$ are adjacent sides of the fourth region of $C - \partial Q$.
-It follows that $Q$ is a bad kite. \end{proof} \end{lem}
+It follows that $Q$ is a cylindrical kite. \end{proof} \end{lem}

-We have thus shown that $\#\FB(c,d) = 2$ if and only if $\{c,d\}$ is a bad kite pair.
+We have thus shown that $\#\FB(c,d) = 2$ if and only if $\{c,d\}$ is a cylindrical kite pair.
 Moreover, when $c$ and $d$ are perpendicular, then $\FB(c,d)$ are the two longer sides of $\partial Q(c,d)$.
-Bad kites only arise in a very particular set of circumstances which we can use to our advantage.
-We propose the following purely combinatorial procedure for recovering bad kite boundaries.
-The fact that these steps are possible will be proven in \cref{prop:kb_detect}.
+Cylindrical kites only arise in a very particular set of circumstances which we can use to our advantage.
+We propose the following purely combinatorial procedure for recovering cylindrical kite boundaries.
+As the two diagonals $c$ and $d$ of a cylindrical kite play different roles in the definition, we write $\kappa$ instead of $\{c,d\}$ and then, in the process of recovering the kite, determine which element of $\kappa$ plays the role of $c$ (or $d$).